What is Argument Mining?

 5. BiLSTM-Attention Model — This model is used for argument mining in English as a Foreign Language (EFL) writing.
 It involves two subtasks: Argument Component Identification (ACI), which identifies the location and components of an argument, and Argument Relation Identification (ARI), which identifies the relationships between argument components.

 6. Shallow Techniques — These techniques are used to extract arguments from text.
-They are considered "shallow" because they don't delve deep into the semantic or logical structure of the argument but focus on surface-level features.
+They are considered "shallow" because they don't dive deep into the semantic or logical structure of the argument but focus on surface-level features.

 More terms

-What is BLEU?
+What is cognitive computing?

 Read more